NLnetLabs/routinator/source/manual-page.rst

 Validation
 ----------
 In :subcmd:`vrps` and :subcmd:`server` mode, Routinator will produce a set of VRPs from the data published in the RPKI repository.
-It will walk over all certfication authorities (CAs) starting with those referred to in the configured TALs.
+It will walk over all certification authorities (CAs) starting with those referred to in the configured TALs.

 Each CA is checked whether all its published objects are present, correctly encoded, and have been signed by the CA. If any of the objects fail this check, the entire CA will be rejected.
 If an object of an unknown  type  is encountered, the  behaviour depends on the ``unknown-objects`` policy.
 If this policy has a value of *reject* the entire CA will be rejected.
 In this case, only certificates (.cer), CRLs (.crl), manifestes (.mft), ROAs (.roa), and Ghostbuster records (.gbr) will be accepted.

 If  a CA is rejected, none of its ROAs will be added to the VRP set but also none of its child CAs will be considered at all; their published data will not be fetched or validated.

 If  a prefix has its ROAs published by different CAs, this will lead to some of its VRPs being dropped while others are still added.
 If the VRP for the legitimately announced route is among those having been dropped, the route becomes RPKI invalid.
 This can happen both by operator error or through an active attack.

 In addition, if a VRP for a less specific prefix exists that covers the prefix of the dropped VRP, the route will be invalidated by the less specific VRP.

 Because of this risk of accidentally or maliciously invalidating routes, VRPs that have address prefixes overlapping with resources of rejected CAs are called *unsafe VRPs*.

 In  order to avoid these situations and instead fall back to an RPKI unknown state for such routes, Routinator allows to filter out these unsafe  VRPs.
 This can be enabled via the :option:`--unsafe-vrps=reject` command line option or setting :option:`unsafe-vrps=reject` in the config file.

 By default, this filter is currently disabled but warnings are logged about unsafe VPRs.
 This allows to assess the operation impact of such a filter.
 Depending on this assessment, the default may change in future version.

 One exception from this rule are CAs that have the full address space assigned, i.e., 0.0.0.0/0 and ::/0.
 Adding these to the filter would wipe out all VRPs.
 These prefixes are used by the RIR trust anchors to avoid having to update these often.
 However, each RIR has its own address space so losing all VRPs should something happen to a trust anchor is unnecessary.

 Relaxed Decoding
 ----------------